ZwerOxotnik/Mod-generator/README.md

 This script generates locales and lua files to handle your sound without programming!
 Tested on Windows 10 before and this script doesn't support some symbols.

-Files "141258__eternitys__interface3.ogg" and "346835__yatoimtop__pageturn.ogg" for example, so you test in this folder, probably.
+Files "141258__eternitys__interface3.ogg" and "346835__yatoimtop__pageturn.ogg" for example, so you can test in this folder, probably.

-Instruction: copy "launch me to handle sounds.bat" file and paste it in your mod directory where you have sounds then launch "launch me to handle sounds.bat" file.
+**Instruction**: copy "launch me to handle sounds.bat" file and paste it in your mod directory where you have sounds then launch "launch me to handle sounds.bat" file.

-If everything works the you'll similar text at the end to this:
+If everything works then you'll similar text at the end to this:

 >You're almost ready!
 >